Martha J. B. Thomas

-Martha J. B. Thomas, MBA (13 March 1926 – 16 October 2006) was an American chemical engineer and analytical chemist.

-She is particularly known for her work on phosphorus.
+Martha J. B. Thomas (13 March 1926 – 16 October 2006) was an American chemical engineer and analytical chemist.
+She is known for her work on phosphorus, which made early fluorescent lighting more commercially viable by balancing the color to a natural white.
+Her research also scaled phosphor production to the plant level which impacted many other phosphor technologies including early color television and anything labeled "glow in the dark".
+Thomas was named a Fellow of the American Institute of Chemists.

 Life and education

 Martha Jane Bergin was born in West Roxbury, Boston, on 13 March 1926 to Augusta and John Bergin.
 As a child she attended Girls Latin School.
-She graduated cum laude from Radcliffe College in 1945 with a Bachelor of Science degree, after which she obtained a PhD in chemistry from Boston University in 1953, while working at Sylvania Electric Products.
+She graduated cum laude from Radcliffe College in 1945 with a Bachelor of Science degree, after which she obtained a PhD in chemistry from Boston University (Sigma Xi) in 1953, while working at Sylvania Electric Products.
 Later in life, she received an MBA at Boston's Northeastern University in 1983.

 Career and research

-Thomas began her professional career in 1945 at Sylvania Electric Products, where she became the head of the Phosphor Research and Development Section in 1970.
+Thomas began her professional career in 1945 at Sylvania Electric Products, later GTE Sylvania, where she became the head of the Phosphor Research and Development Section in 1970.
 During her time at Sylvania she established their first phosphor pilot plants.
-She also taught chemistry in Boston University's evening division between 1952 and 1970.
 She was a director of technical services at GTE Electrical Products Group in Danvers, Massachusetts, US, working for the company for over four decades.
 During that time she made "23 official improvements in lightbulbs".

-Thomas held 24 patents for improving lighting technology and manufacturing, covering, for example, fluorescent lamps and phosphor chemistry.
-One of her most important contributions was the development of a white phosphorus powder coating for fluorescent tubes creating a much more daylight-like light.
-She also developed a phosphor-based treatment that increase the brightness of mercury lamps by 10%.
+Thomas held 22 U.S. patents and 13 foreign patents for improving lighting technology and manufacturing, covering, for example, fluorescent lamps and phosphor chemistry.
+One significant contribution was the development of a white phosphorus powder coating for fluorescent tubes creating a much more daylight-like light.
+She also developed a phosphor-based treatment that increased the brightness of mercury lamps by 10%.

+GTE Sylvania was a pioneer in early color television when the first commercially viable models debuted.
+Thomas's patent US3668140, a Process for Yttrium Orthovanadate Phosphors, showed that her research with phosphors extended beyond lightening and contributed to GTE Sylvania's 1964 color television which used an Europium Yttrium phosphor to improve the color red.

+Thomas was an adjunct professor of chemistry at Boston University between 1952 and 1970.
+She was also an adjunct professor at the University of Rhode Island from 1974 - 1978.